phetsims/phet-info/checklists/code_review_checklist.md

 this.doSomethingElse();
 ```

 - [ ] Comments should not extend beyond 120 columns.
 Break long comments into multiple lines to optimize readability (use your judgement).
+It is OK for require statements to exceed 120 columns.

 - [ ] Where inheritance is needed, use `PHET_CORE/inherit`.
 Add prototype and static functions via the appropriate arguments to `inherit`.
 Spaces should exist between the function names unless the functions are all short and closely related.
 Example: